I Have Your Wife

 - Breakout Kings: In "Queen of Hearts", Lilah Tompkins escapes from prison by claiming to have had an accomplice kidnap a guard's son, and threatening to kill him unless the guard cooperates.
 She shows the guard a photo of his son on a mobile phone in order to convince him She was bluffing, but the guard had no way of knowing that.

 - Happens to Mac when Christine is kidnapped in CSI: NY 'Seth and Apep'.
 It's actually a relief to Mac in one sense - hearing Christine's voice proved that the severed tongue Mac was sent earlier was not Christine's and that she was still okay.

 - Also happens in an episode of CSI: Miami.
 A man is forced into participating in the robbery of the bank truck he drives, which results in the death of his partner, because his younger sister is being held hostage.
 As it turns out, his sister is in on it and in fact came up with the plot because she knew this trope would work on her big brother.

-- In one episode of Person of Interest, a surgeon's spouse is held hostage to force the surgeon to 'accidentally' kill a high-profile patient while he's on the operating table.
+- In one episode of Person of Interest, a surgeon's spouse is covered by a sniper to force the surgeon to 'accidentally' kill a high-profile patient while he's on the operating table.
 What makes this invocation so noteworthy is that it is one of the first examples (possibly the first on network television) of this trope being used on a same-sex couple.

 - Also, Finch faked his death to his fiancee, Grace, specifically so she wouldn't be endangered by this trope.
 It turns out not to matter for Root, who cheerfully informs him that Grace thinks she's a children's book author, and he can either help her with her scheme or... she can go get coffee with Grace.